CameronGrenier/the-quad/client/src/backend_tasks.md

 ## Function Completion Status

-This section records the completion status of each function.
-The status can be one of the following:
-- Not Started
-- Incomplete
-- Testing Phase
-- Integrated

 This README provides a comprehensive overview of the backend tasks, ensuring clarity and ease of understanding for developers and stakeholders.